 - Don’t remove debris without documenting it.
 Ideally, avoid removing any debris until you have the go-ahead from your insurer.
-If you need to for safety reasons, take a photo with your phone first.
+If you need to clear away dangerous glass or metal or attempt a quick fix DIY for safety reasons, take a photo with your phone first.

 - Call your insurer as soon as possible.
 Note that if large areas were affected by the storm there may be delays in the customer service lines.

 - Don’t authorize repairs without contacting your insurer first.
 Unapproved repairs are unlikely to be covered by your insurance policy.